raul23/vocab-augmentor/README.md

 - **Editable Fields**: Users can write and save comments on any entry, enhancing interactivity and personal note-taking.

-To use this feature in the script, you need to use the option `--ascb, --add_save_comment_button`.

-This feature is still in the experimental stage and may have limitations or bugs.
-User feedback is appreciated to help improve its functionality.
+This feature is still in the experimental stage.

 ## How It Works